-This metric represented the total revenue generated by a customer over the lifetime of their subscription/account.
-If your customers use your product for a long period of time and they keep renewing their subscription, this value will increase.
+This metric represents the total revenue generated by a customer over the lifetime of their subscription/account.
+If your customers use your product for a long period of time and they keep renewing their subscription, this value will increase, and it can then be used as a signal of healthy PMF.
 You can calculate your Lifetime Value by dividing ARPU by your Churn Rate.

 5. Customer acquisition cost (CAC)

 When planning your marketing strategy for your quarterly and yearly objectives, the Customer Acquisition Cost (CAC) is a fundamental piece of the marketing plan and the growth of a SaaS company.
 This metric will tell you how much it takes for you to acquire a new customer.
-To calculate CAC, divide your total Sales and Marketing spend (including people) by the total number of your paying customers for a specific period of time.
+To calculate CAC, divide your total sales and marketing spend by the total number of your paying customers over a given time period.

-The ratio between LTV and CAC will be helpful to have a better understanding of your ROI after acquiring new customers, determining future marketing decisions, and analyzing the health of your marketing strategy.
+The ratio between LTV and CAC will be helpful when trying to gain a better understanding of your ROI after acquiring new customers, determining future marketing decisions, and analyzing the health of your marketing strategy.

 6. Months to recover

 As your company matures and gets better at onboarding new clients, applying unique business rules, integrations, and overall sales complexities, it is expected to see this number decrease.
-However, it will take you some time to get to the ideal stage where you can start to optimize and account for that level of expertise.
+However, it may take you some time to get to the later growth stage where you can start to truly optimize and account for all of these factors with the necessary focus.

 7. Cost to service (CTS)

-In this dashboard, include the costs of your Success Team, onboarding, implementations, integrations, infrastructure, product, and also the cost to retain your customers; whether that is through loyalty programs or specific marketing efforts.
+When calculating CTS, including the costs of your success team, onboarding, implementations, integrations, infrastructure, product, and also the cost to retain your customers, whether that is through loyalty programs or specific marketing efforts.

 After keeping an eye on this metric for a while, your marketing team will benefit from this analysis as it will impact the demand generation towards companies that are a better fit and imply fewer costs in the early stages.